Volkswagen Type 3: Background

 The Type 3 emulated major features of the Type 1 Beetle, using a low-profile version of Volkswagen's rear-engined, 4-cylinder air-cooled engine, as well as body-on-chassis construction (the body bolts to a frame that includes the floor pan), retaining the same wheelbase – but using more contemporary and slab-sided Ponton styling, in contrast to the Type 1's articulated fenders and running boards.
 VW finalized the design by 1959 with prototypes ready for testing by 1960.
 Secrecy was such that even at the 1960 Geneva Auto Show, VW denied they were readying a new design.
-In 1961 VW announced the new line as the "VW 1500".
+In 1961, VW announced the new line as the "VW 1500".

-Production began in August 1961, a month before launch, of the Volkswagen 1500 Notchback, encompassing three-box styling in a notchback saloon body.
+Production began in August 1961, a month before launch, of the Volkswagen 1500 Notchback, encompassing three-box styling in a Notchback saloon body.
 Production of the Karmann Ghia 1500 (also known as the Type 34 Karmann Ghia) with a coupé body commenced in November 1961 and deliveries started in January 1962.
 The station wagon/estate-bodied Variant (marketed as the Squareback in the US) followed, with the first cars produced in February 1962.
-Two convertibles based on the 1500 Notchback were also announced with the original models, but did not enter production.
+Twelve prototype convertibles based on the 1500 Notchback were also built, but never entered production.

 The Fastback, or TL version, a fastback coupé, arrived in August 1965, along with the 1600 engine.
 Volkswagen's intention was that this model should replace the Notchback, which is what happened in the UK market.
 However, in other markets, including the German domestic market, the number of customers preferring the older Notchback shaped car was higher than foreseen, and in the end both Notchback and Fastback remained in production until July 1973.
-The Type 3 also featured full carpeting, and was ultimately available with an automatic transmission and air conditioning, the latter in the US.
+Type 3s were made in a variety of trim levels with different features for different markets.
+Top end models featured more chrome, more brite trim, and full carpeting, and, starting in mid-1968, were available with a fully automatic transmission.
+Factory installed gasoline powered heaters were a factory installed option available in some markets.
+Air conditioning and radios were never factory installed but were often available as dealer installed options.

-Volkswagen of America began marketing the Type 3 in 1966, in "Squareback" and "Fastback" configuraitons, but not the Notchback.
-The Type 3 was competing in the market with the Chevrolet Corvair that had been previously introduced in the United States in 1960, which incorporated a 6-cylinder rear-mounted air-cooled engine in notchback and station wagon body style, as well as a compact van derived from the platform.
+Volkswagen of America began marketing the Type 3 Squarebacks and Fastbacks for the 1966 model year, but they never imported the Notchback or Type 34 Karmann Ghia.
+The Type 3 was competing in the market with the Chevrolet Corvair that had been previously introduced in the United States in 1960, which incorporated a 6-cylinder rear-mounted air-cooled engine in notchback and station wagon body style, as well as a compact van and pickup derived from the platform.
 It also competed in the US with the Renault 8 which also offered a rear engine and rear drive sedan.

-In 1968, the Type 3 'E' (Einspritzung) became the first German automobile in series production with electronic fuel injection (Bosch D-Jetronic) as standard equipment.
+A unique feature of all four Type 3 models was that configuration of the flat 4 engine gave the cars both front and rear luggage volumes; a fact highlighted in VW's advertising.